Richard de Zoysa: Abduction

-At the time of his abduction and murder, de Zoysa was the head of the Colombo office of the Inter Press Service He lived in the Welikadawatte housing estate with his mother, Manorani Saravanamuttu and associate A. V. Karunaratne.
-In the early morning of 18 February 1990, an armed group broke into their home, and forcibly drove off with de Zoysa without explanation.
+At the time of his abduction and murder, de Zoysa was the head of the Colombo office of the Inter Press Service.
+He lived in the Welikadawatte housing estate with his mother Manorani Saravanamuttu and associate A. V. Karunaratne.

-Saravanamuttu then hastily travelled to the Welikada police station and lodged a complaint.
+In the early morning of 18 February 1990, an armed group broke into their home and forcibly drove off with de Zoysa without explanation.
+Saravanamuttu hastily travelled to the Welikada police station and lodged a complaint.
 The following day, de Zoysa's lifeless body was dumped on the beach at Moratuwa, some 12 miles south of Colombo.
 He had been shot in the head and the throat and his jaw had been broken.
 His body was identified by his friend and fellow journalist Taraki Sivaram, who suffered a similar fate in 2005.

 Government response

 At the inquest the following day, Saravanamuttu stated that she could identify two of the abductors.
-Three months later, she saw one of the abductors on television.
-He was a high-ranking police officer.
-She informed her lawyer who brought it to the notice of both the Magistrate conducting the inquiry into the incident and the police.
+Three months later, she saw one of the abductors on television: a high-ranking police officer.
+She informed her lawyer, who brought it to the notice of both the Magistrate conducting the inquiry into the incident and the police.
 However, the suspect was not arrested and the lead was ignored.
 Both Saravanamuttu and her lawyer, Batty Weerakoon, subsequently received death threats.
 Police officers assigned to guard Batty Weerakoon has also received similar threats.
 Saravanamuttu later became an activist for missing people and died in 2001.

 In 2005, Assistant Superintendent of Police Lal Priyantha Darmasiri Ranchagoda, Officer in Charge Bodeniya Gamlath Gedara Devasurendra and Sergeant Mahawedikkarage Sarathchandra were indicted for de Zoysa's murder.
 They were acquitted of all charges on 9 November 2005 by Colombo High Court Judge Rohini Perera; she stated that the evidence presented by the prosecution was "contradictory and not credible".

 Aftermath

-de Zoysa's murder is widely believed to have been carried out by a death squad that was formed under the auspices of members of the government to crush the insurrection launched by the militant Janatha Vimukthi Peramuna (JVP) organization.
+de Zoysa's murder is widely believed to have been carried out by a death squad formed under the auspices of members of the government to crush the insurrection launched by the militant Janatha Vimukthi Peramuna (JVP) organization.
 Since 1987, when the insurrection was launched, these death squads are alleged to have killed thousands of alleged JVP members in an ultimately successful attempt to quell the rebellion.
 They are also alleged to have killed political opponents, including de Zoysa, who was linked to the JVP.

-Rajiva Wijesinha, a political analyst and Secretary-General of the Secretariat for Coordinating the Peace Process (SCOPP), has repeatedly said that de Zoysa's murder was the turning point for the death squads.
+Rajiva Wijesinha, a political analyst and Secretary-General of the Secretariat for Coordinating the Peace Process, has repeatedly said that de Zoysa's murder was the turning point for the death squads.
 He claims that with the JVP insurrection largely over and the usefulness of the death squads coming to an end, President Ranasinghe Premadasa used de Zoysa's murder and the subsequent outcry against it as a reason to call a halt to the killings carried out by the death squads, which were formed during his predecessors' era.